Last Reviewed by: Dr. Steve Knighton | March 15, 2026

-Shoulder Pain & Rotator Cuff Treatment Oakville
+Shoulder Pain & Rotator Cuff Relief – Treatment Oakville

 How the Shoulder Works

-The shoulder is the most mobile joint in the body, built to move in every direction but vulnerable to strain and irritation.
-It’s made up of the glenohumeral joint, the AC joint, the rotator cuff muscles, stabilizing ligaments, and small fluid-filled bursae that reduce friction.
+The shoulder is made up of the glenohumeral joint, the AC joint, the rotator cuff muscles, stabilizing ligaments, and small fluid-filled bursae that reduce friction.
 Surrounding muscles like the deltoids, traps, lats, and pecs all work together to support movement, posture, and overhead function.
+In most cases treatment is needed to improve shoulder strength and reduce pain and inflammation.

 ● The Glenohumeral Joint where the upper arm meets the shoulder socket